 If you are writing about your service, product, or expertise, you can be sure that at least 10 other websites have already written about the same topic.
 Most subjects have been covered at least 10 times.
 This is why dense high-quality content is even more essential.
 And, at the end of the day, the Google algorithm is here to reward good content.
 Therefore, the better the content, the more likely you are going to beat out other pages and rank for the keywords you are striving towards.

-Content is essential to having any success with your organic marketing efforts.
-But that doesn’t mean content for content’s sake, but high-quality content in particular.
+Content is essential to having any success with you marketing efforts, whether you create a blog for your website or engaging quizzes with the help of online quiz maker software.
 There is a marriage between content and its quality, where you can not succeed in SEO without good content and precise keyword placement.
 Quality content increases conversion rate, while also helping reduce bounce rate.
 In addition, quality content increases dwell time and reduces exit rate.

 In the early days of Google, you were able to be successful with your organic results without a lot of written content.
 However, Google’s algorithm has drastically evolved throughout the years.
 Billions of words have since been added to Google, and your page could be lost in the fold if you do not differentiate yourself.
 This means it’s extremely important that your website contains enough distinct content to satisfy the algorithm.